reactjs/react.dev/beta/src/pages/learn/installation.md

 ## Add React to a page {/*add-react-to-a-page*/}

-If you're working with an existing site and just need to add a little bit of React, you can [add React with a script tag.](/learn/add-react-to-a-website)
+If you're working with an existing site and need to add a little bit of React, you can [add React with a script tag.](/learn/add-react-to-a-website)

 ## Start a React project {/*start-a-react-project*/}